 To Rapa Nui.

-Easter Island had been on my bucket list since childhood, because of my fascination with the mysterious giant statues on an empty island.
+Easter Island had been on my bucket list since childhood, because I was fascinated by the mysterious giant statues on an empty island, from the moment I saw pictures of the moai.
 That I actually reached it, was a feeling too surreal to describe.

-Problem: There was more to Easter Island than I expected.
+There are a lot more moai sites on Easter Island than I expected.

-The problem at hand, was how to visit all the moai sites.
-Just yesterday, wandering to the Hanga Roa quayside, I saw one - Ahu Tautira.
-There are a lot of sites.
+There are a lot of moai sites on Easter Island.
+It’s not just the one or two places that you see the most photos of.
 There were more than I had anticipated, even if you just counted the main ones.
 And they were also more spread out than I assumed.

 On top of that, Rapa Nui is not a flat island, nor even flattish.
-It undulates, rising to a few peaks.
-And that's because Rapa Nui was formed by three volcanoes which roughly make the points of the island's roughly triangular shape.
-All three are now ecological rehabilitation zones: Maunga Terevaka, its highest point; Rano Kau, an old ritual site in the period following the moai era; and Poike, totally off-limits at the time of my visit.
+It undulates, rising to a few low peaks.
+And that’s because Rapa Nui was formed by three volcanoes which make the points of the island’s roughly triangular shape.
+All three are now ecological rehabilitation zones: Maunga Terevaka, its highest point; Rano Kau, an old Rapa Nui ritual site in the period following the moai era; and Poike, which was totally off-limits at the time of my visit.

-My finger traced the way to Tahai, the nearest restored moai platform.
-Then the route to Tongariki and Anakena - they were on the other side.
-Then the quarries, and the ahu in the middle, Ahu Ariki.
-And that's not even counting the crater lakes and post-moai era relics.
+My finger traced the way to Tahai, the nearest restored moai platform, or ahu.
+Then I traced the route to Tongariki and Anakena – they were on the other side of the island.
+Then there were the quarries and the ahu in the middle of the island, Ahu Ariki.
+Oh, you can’t skip the quarry!
+That’s where the most famous ‘Easter Island heads‘ image is from.
+And that’s not even counting the crater lakes and the post-moai era relics.

+I was on Easter Island for just a week, because it was the time bound by available flight windows if I wanted be on the island for my birthday – this was not negotiable.
+Before I came, I thought I’d have to be inventive to fill up the time.
+Now I began to worry there was not enough time.
 I felt a wave of FOMO rising.
-I was there for a week, because those were the available flight windows if I wanted be on the island for my birthday - that was not negotiable.
-So I thought I'd have to be inventive to fill up the time.
-Now I began to worry it was not enough time.

-I did not want to rent a car.
+If I rented a car, I could do it all.
+But I did not want to rent a car.
 It was expensive, and the least sustainable option.
-I had the luxury of a week - how could I justify the shortcut?
+Surely, one week is still a luxury amount of time to have on Easter Island – how could I justify the shortcut?

 But without one, how could I see everything?